Architectural Design (MA)

 The University also offers a range of services for students to access, including the Careers Service, the Counselling Service, the Disability and Dyslexia Service, the Student Support Service, and excellent libraries and resource centres.

-Feedback on coursework is usually given using a standard feedback pro-forma or can be given orally, in a similar way to design project work.
+Formative feedback on coursework is usually given using a standard feedback pro-forma and is often also given orally.

-You will usually receive your feedback from the module leader.
+You will usually receive your feedback from the module leader and the Unit Leaders.
 If you have questions regarding your feedback, module leaders are usually happy to give advice and guidance on your progress.

 How will I be assessed?